Coal crunch: Asia faces winter of discontent | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-China and India are struggling to obtain enough coal to get through the winter and power their post-COVID recoveries.
+China and India are struggling to obtain enough coal to get through the winter and power their pandemic recoveries.
 Soaring prices are exacerbating the energy crisis and raising urgent questions about climate goals.

-As winter approaches, the skyrocketing price of oil, gas and coal has left governments across Asia scrambling to contain a huge energy crisis.
-Suppliers have been unable to keep up with surging electricity demand from the reopening of economies in the wake of the COVID-19 pandemic.
+As winter approaches, the skyrocketing prices of oil, gas and coal have left governments across Asia scrambling to contain a huge energy crisis.
+Suppliers have been unable to keep up with surging electricity demand from the reopening of economies after closures for the coronavirus pandemic.

 US oil prices crossed $80 (€69.38) a barrel on Monday for the first time since late 2014.
 Natural gas futures settled at their highest level since December 2008 this week, while the price of coal in China hit a record high on Tuesday, rising by over 11% in one session.